The Abundance Paradox

 2. The fund is sourced from a tax on machine output.
 This tax is protocol-level and non-negotiable — encoded in the system the way transaction fees are encoded in a blockchain.
 It cannot be lobbied away because there is no body to lobby.[25]

 3. Distribution follows provable impact metrics.
 A separate auditing system evaluates outcomes.
 Funding flows automatically to organisations that demonstrate measurable results against the metric layer’s targets.
-No committee decides.
+No permanent, self-selecting committee decides.
 The algorithm distributes.
+Where human judgment is required (metric updates, safety review, AI oversight), the architecture uses sortition bodies: temporary, randomly composed, and rotating.
+These are structurally different from committees that self-perpetuate and accumulate institutional power.

-The protocol is immutable at the player level.
+The protocol is self-contained: no external actor can modify it at runtime.
+All change pathways (circuit breaker, emergency protocol, decay cycle) are pre-authorised and structurally constrained.
 An organisation funded through this system cannot be acquired, merged with a private entity, or supplemented with private capital.
 It exists within the protocol or not at all.
 This is the architectural equivalent of a cell membrane — it defines what is inside the system and what is outside.

 11. The Open Raffle